peter88213/nvhelp-de/source/preparations.rst

 want to make the text boundaries visible in the *Writer* settings.

 .. figure:: _images/preparations01.png
-   :alt: LibreOffice Writer screenshot
+   :alt: LibreOffice Writer Screenshot

-   LibreOffice Writer screenshot: Make sure the **Ansicht > Text Boundaries** Menüeintrag is ticked.
+   LibreOffice Writer Screenshot: Make sure the **Ansicht > Text Boundaries** Menüeintrag is ticked.
 Writing outsides the visible text boundaries has no effect on your *novelibre* project.